alexcheng1982/docker-magento/README.md

 docker run -p 80:80 alexcheng/magento
 ```

 Then finish Magento installation using web UI.
+You need to have an existing MySQL server.

 Magento is installed into `/var/www/htdocs` folder.